drew-english/.dotfiles/README.md

 2. Clone this repository to the home directory
 3. Run `stow` from the `~/.dotfiles` directory
  - `rm` any conflicting files from the system
+ - Optionially use `stow --adopt` to import host system files here